HINDS LIC GROWTH REPORT

 Hamza HafdyApr 24, 2026GeneralNo Show

 Fix: Send a reminder text the morning of every trial booking.
 Use Zen Planner's automation to trigger a "See you today!" message 2 hours before class.
-No-show rate of 4.2% across 212 bookings is manageable — but at 26.4% conversion, those 9 no-shows likely cost 2-3 members and $2,000+ in 6-month recurring revenue.
+No-show rate is 3.7% across 270 bookings — holding steady.
+At 30.4% conversion, those 10 no-shows likely cost 3 members and $3,000+ in 6-month recurring revenue.

 10